Catalyze-Software/monitor/README.md

 add canister to sort.rs and cycle_stats.rs

 IMPORTANT: initially, fill its store with 0 data to equal the size of the other stores, otherwise cycles_history.rs doesnt work
+This can be done by writing a temporary update function that itereates over an existing store, taking the timestamps and fill the new store with these timestamps and 0 cycle balances